AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Introduction

-In order to better capture the image distribution while having a controllable latent representational space, we propose to introduce a \textbf{Diffusion Auto-encoder} (DAE) model consisting of an image encoder and a diffusion decoder for the task of modeling brain MRI images.
-The denoising component of the decoder learns to generate images from pure Gaussian noise, guided by the latent representations produced by the encoder \citep{preechakul2022diffusion}.
-This design ensures that the encoded representations remain explicit and compact, thereby facilitating the disentanglement of information within the latent space \citep{hudson2024soda}.
-Such a formulation has motivated the application of DAE models to multiple image transformation tasks with only limited supervision.
-However, current approaches do not provide effective means to perform \textbf{localized} and \textbf{controlled} movements in the latent space—capabilities essential for modeling longitudinal progression of diseases in an \textbf{unsupervised} manner.
+The \textbf{Diffusion Auto-encoder} (DAE) model consists of an image encoder and a diffusion decoder, where the diffusion decoding component learns to generate images from pure Gaussian noise, guided by the latent representations produced by the encoder \cite{preechakul2022diffusion}.
+This design results in encoded representations that are explicit and compact in nature, thereby facilitating the separation of information within the latent space \cite{hudson2024soda}.
+Such a formulation has motivated the application of DAE models to image transformation tasks without explicit paired guidance.
+Our contributions can be summarized as: \begin{enumerate}